CodeYourFuture/GitHomeworkFixErrors/homework.md

 ## Question 17

 What do you use "Commit Messages" for?

-To record what changes you made to the code
+Commit messages are used to store a message that identifies or explains an update.

 ## Question 18

 Where can I look to find help with Git?

-The git help
+The git help, Youtube